jdev6/spades/README.md

-    set [var] [value]: set the value of var get [var]:         get the value of var list [var]:        list all possible options for var build              builds the project using the current build system
+    set [var] [value]: set the value of var get [var]:         get the value of var list [var]:        list all possible options for var
+    build:             builds the project using the current build system

 Example: